 One of the many areas in which these changes can be appreciated is the shift from workforce management to workforce engagement.

-Already in 2017, the Dimension Data Global Customer Experience Benchmarking report concluded that “balancing and aligning the satisfaction of customers and employees with the business strategy is the foundation for excellent customer experience.”
+Already in 2017, Dimension Data Global Customer Experience Benchmarking report concluded that “balancing and aligning the satisfaction of customers and employees with the business strategy is the foundation for excellent customer experience.”
 Five years later, this statement is ringing even more true.

 The move to a distributed workforce has set the bar high for what constitutes employee happiness.
 To meet those standards, successful companies are focusing on fool-proof strategies designed to keep their employees happy.
 Below, we have gathered five workforce engagement trends to watch in 2021.